-\Utilizations were read in the spring of each year.
+\ Utilization was done in May each year.
 Utilization refers to the amount of plant material that has been removed by animals during the grazing period.
 It can be based on either individual plants, key species, or an assessment of the entire management unit.